 College Degree or Arts Certificate Applicants

 For more information about the UNCSA admissions process, please contact the Office of Admissions at email firstname.lastname@example.org or 336-770-3290.
 For questions about the high school academic admissions review specifically, please contact Jeff Morgan, Assistant Dean of the High School Academic Program at email: email@example.com.

 High school and college transcripts must demonstrate successful completion of the University of North Carolina Minimum Course Requirements; grades and standardized test scores (SAT, ACT and TOEFL) are used in making an holistic assessment of the candidate's readiness for the demands of the college degree program.
-Candidates with weak academic records and standardized test scores may be placed initially in the Arts Diploma program.

 Notification of applicable transfer credit, Advanced Placement or International Baccalaureate credit will be made during the orientation period, when course planning for the year occurs.
 These credits are officially awarded subsequent to the successful completion of one term at UNCSA.

 The Division of Liberal Arts grants college credit for a minimum score of 3 or higher on those AP tests which fit the requirements of UNCSA’s bachelor’s degrees.